Foundation Diet and Health

 The availability of certified nori products (e.g. with organic seal) is currently limited.
 However, when growing algae, no chemical fertilizers and pesticides are generally required, no fresh water ( water footprint ) and no land; this makes sustainable cultivation of algae easier than agriculture.
 11,12

-An LCA calculation of agar (vegan gelling agent made from the red algae Gracilaria lemaneiformis ) came to a CO₂ footprint of -1.11 kg CO2eq/kg; from the extraction of raw materials to leaving the factory gate ('cradle to gate').
-The cultivation of seaweed had a negative CO₂ life cycle assessment of -7.21 kg CO 2 eq/kg.
+An LCA calculation of agar (a vegan gelling agent made from the red algae Gracilaria lemaneiformis ) resulted in a CO 2 footprint of -1.11 kg CO 2 eq/kg; from the extraction of the raw material to leaving the factory gate ('cradle to gate').
+The cultivation of seaweed had a negative CO 2 life cycle assessment of -7.21 kg CO 2 eq/kg.
 This result shows that the carbon uptake by macroalgae can offset the carbon emissions from further processing.18 This makes red algae an excellent starting product.
-It should be borne in mind, however, that seaweed as a food can only store CO₂ for a short time.20 In addition, the production and especially the drying process are crucial for the life cycle assessment.
-A life cycle analysis of fresh, still wet sugar kelp ( S. latissima ) came to 0.16 kg CO₂eq/kg; dried, the greenhouse potential increased to 6.12 kg CO2eq/kg.
-21
+It should be borne in mind, however, that seaweed (a general term for coastal algae) can only store a portion of the carbon it absorbs in the long term.20 The production process and especially the drying process are crucial for the life cycle assessment.
+A life cycle analysis of fresh, still wet sugar kelp ( S. latissima ) resulted in 0.16 kg CO 2 eq/kg; dried, the greenhouse potential increased to 6.12 kg CO 2 eq/kg.
+16

 Apart from the potentially good carbon footprint, the cultivation of macroalgae offers so-called ecosystem services: it is good for marine life, reduces eutrophication (too many nutrients in the sea) and reduces ocean acidification.
-16,17, 19 But of course it all depends on the implementation and we must be careful not to make the same mistakes in farming at sea as we do on land.
-Organic marine products are to be preferred, as is the case with land-based products.
+11,17, 19 But of course it all depends on the implementation and we must be careful not to make the same mistakes in maritime agriculture as in traditional agriculture.
+Organic marine products are to be preferred, as is the case with land products.

 Worldwide occurrence - cultivation